superfly/docs/rails/getting-started/migrate-from-heroku.html.md

 There's still work to be done to move more Heroku stuff over, so don't worry if the app doesn't boot right away.
 There's a few commands that you'll find useful to configure your environment:

 * `fly logs` - Read error messages and stack traces emitted by your Rails application.
-* `fly ssh console -C "/rails/bin/rails console"` - Launches a Rails shell, which is useful to interactively test components of your Rails application.
+* `fly ssh console --pty -C "/rails/bin/rails console"` - Launches a Rails shell, which is useful to interactively test components of your Rails application.

 ### Transfer Heroku secrets